Southwestern Oregon Community College is accredited by the Northwest Commission on Colleges and Universities.

 Southwestern is committed to a practice of evaluating and assessing the effectiveness of the College.
 Accreditation and State Standards also require the College to have in place practices to evaluate and assess the effectiveness of all programs and the administrative operations.
 Success Indicators are one way the College demonstrates to the Accreditation agencies, the State, the Board, the students, the Community and the staff achievement related to programs and administrative operations.

-Visit the Institutional Effectiveness webpage The College’s Institutional Effectiveness process is an ongoing, institution wide process of planning and assessment for the purpose of continuous improvement and to provide evidence that the College is effectively achieving its Mission and Core Themes.
+The College’s process is an ongoing, institution wide process of planning and assessment for the purpose of continuous improvement and to provide evidence that the College is effectively achieving its Mission, Guiding Principles, and Strategic Priorities.